Point Cloud Library: Registration

-The registration is the problem of aligning various point cloud datasets acquired from different views into a single point cloud model.
+Registration is the problem of aligning various point cloud datasets acquired from different views into a single point cloud model.
 The pcl_registration library implements number of point cloud registration algorithms for both organized and unorganized datasets.
 The task is to identify the corresponding points between the data sets and find a transformation that minimizes their distance.

-Iterative Closest Point algorithm is minimizing the distances between the points of two pointclouds.
+The iterative closest point algorithm minimizes the distances between the points of two pointclouds.
 It can be used for determining if one PointCloud is just a rigid transformation of another.
 Normal Distributions Transform (NDT) is a registration algorithm that can be used to determine a rigid transformation between two point clouds that have over 100,000 points.

 Sample Consensus

 The sample_consensus library holds SAmple Consensus (SAC) methods like RANSAC and models to detect specific objects in point clouds.
 Some of the models implemented in this library include plane models that are often used to detect interior surfaces such as walls and floors.
 Next models are the lines, 2D and 3D circles in a plane, sphere, cylinder, cone, a model for determining a line parallel with a given axis, a model for determining a plane perpendicular to a user-specified axis, plane parallel to a user-specified axis, etc. These can be used to detect objects with common geometric structures (e.g., fitting a cylinder model to a mug).

 Robust sample consensus estimators that are available in the library: